rogerjdeangelis/utl-monty-hall-problem-r-sas-python/README.md

     opens another door, say No. 3, which has a goat.
     He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?

+    see recent comments by Martin on end
+    Martin, Vincent (STATCAN/STATCAN)
+    vincent.martin@canada.ca

       Three Solutions ( 10,000,000 simulation - timings may not be fair - I just ran the provided code)

              Seconds